Executive Leadership Team

 Before he took this strategic leadership role, Eyob was a member of the executive team of MOSAIC for close to 9 years, which gave him great experience not only as an active member of the executive leadership team, but full exposure to the challenges faced by newcomers, the sector, the plethora of funders, foundations, donors, and community partners.

-Before joining MOSAIC, Eyob leaved a fully engaged professional life in the “International Development” field where he managed large agricultural projects with refugees, identified and articulated community needs into innovative projects, and liaised with government, multilateral and community organizations.
+Before joining MOSAIC, Eyob lived a fully engaged professional life in the “International Development” field where he managed large agricultural projects with refugees, identified and articulated community needs into innovative projects, and liaised with government, multilateral and community organizations.
 As a free-lance consultant he designed, monitored and assessed projects for achieving targeted outcomes.

 Eyob earned his M.A.
 (Urban Geography) from the University of British Columbia with a focus on rural-urban migration processes.
 His refugee experience was an inspirational and motivational factor in his work at MOSAIC and outside of MOSAIC.